 Kinsta – $50 – $500/sale + 10% recurring, but expensive for the average person.

 Why I Don’t Promote WP Engine For $200/Sale – WP Engine is $200/sale with no tier program to climb, but their reversal rates are 24%!
 Cloudways reversals are less than 10%.
-WP Engine is too pricey and not a great host, meaningless conversions and sales.
+WP Engine is too pricey and not a great host, meaningless conversions, and sales.
 Nearly every hosting company has an affiliate program.
-Please take into consideration their price, commissions, user-friendliness, speed, support, reputation in Facebook Groups.
+Please consider their price, commissions, user-friendliness, speed, support, and reputation in Facebook Groups.

 StudioPress – 35% (usually on a $100 sale).

 ThemeForest – 30% of each new person’s first purchase.

 Elegant Themes – 50% on plans ranging from $89 – $250.

 *Colorlib already dominates nearly every keyword related to WordPress themes.